-All differences in the data of the Metals and Power segments for 2019 and 2020 from the data presented in the reports of previous years
+All differences in the data of the Metals and Power segments for 2019 and 2020 from the data presented in the reports of previous years are related to the recalculation of data using the updated methodology.

 Payments to the Government do not include deferred taxes, including their impact for the reporting period.